Hazza3100/Twitch-account-creator/README.md

 ・ 80 stars for pfp ✅

-・ 90 stars for banner
+・ 90 stars for banner [Will add if you bug me enough, don't have much spare time currently.]

 ![Screenshot](prev.png)